 npm-lazy-mirror -h to see a full list of options.

-- Caching all metadata to disk
+- Caches all tarball / JSON metadata to disk

 - Upstream resources are fetched on the fly from the remote registry, the fetching, storing and serving to the client all happen in the same request.

-- Configurable with other npm registries.
+- Configurable with custom npm registries.

 - It's Fast and stands up under load.
 Expect 5000+ req/s with one core.

 express takes ~12 seconds (fetching from upstream registry on-the-fly):

 npm install express 2.44s user 0.81s system 27% cpu 11.769 total

 A warm run after all